-Falcons crush Packers, advance to Super Bowl LI
+Falcons, Patriots advance to Super Bowl LI

 There would be no magic from Packers quarterback Aaron Rodgers on this day.

 Backed up on their own 13 on third down late in the first half, Rodgers launched a deep ball that was intercepted by safety Ricardo Allen.
-Atlanta capitalized, with Julio Jones hauling in a Ryan pass for a 5-yard touchdown just before halftime.
+Atlanta capitalized, with Jones hauling in a Ryan pass for a 5-yard touchdown just before halftime.

 That made it 24-0.
 In the Rodgers era at Green Bay, which started in 2008, it was the first time the Packers trailed by 24 or more points at halftime.